Lemon Balm Pesto Recipe

 Grow Fresh Lemon Balm on Your Counter All Year Long

-We got this great 6-Pod Aerogarden which is fantastic for growing herbs in the winter.
-We actually got it when we lived in a smaller apartment, but even now that we own an acreage we still use it indoors year-round!
-I love growing herbs on my countertop like fresh basil, dill, mint, sage, thyme, parsley, and lemon balm.
 It uses LED lights and water, so no messy soil needed – you can have fresh herbs at your fingertips any time.
 I love picking a few springs of parsley to chop on pastas, adding basil leaves to soups, and tossing some dill in with my pasta salads.
 This Aerogarden is a great gift for anyone who would like fresh herbs… no large kitchen space or green thumb required!

-How Do I Make Lemon Balm Pesto Sauce?
+How To Make Pesto with Lemon Balm

 - Pulse in quick bursts until the pesto becomes a thick paste.
 If it is too thick or isn’t blending properly, add an additional tablespoon of olive oil until it has thinned out.